When to Use duo

 Each cycle's RECORD makes the next cycle's LOAD richer.

 The cycle runs automatically.
-What changes between planning and building is scope, how much context you load.
+What changes between planning and building is the role you are in.
+Architect designs and gets sign-off.
+Builder executes the approved plan.

 - • LOAD: PRFAQ, DECISIONS, CONSTRAINTS, PROGRESS